-implementation).
+To help national governments improve their policies and legislation, CITES reviews national legal frameworks through its National Legislation Project, categorising countries according to their status of legislative progress for implementing CITES.
+The most recent such assessment in November 2022 concluded that none of the four target countries was in Category I (national laws meet all four requirements for effective implementation).
+Kazakhstan, Kyrgyzstan, and Uzbekistan were all classified as Category II countries (legislation generally believed to meet between one to three of the four requirements for CITES implementation).
 Tajikistan, given its recent accession in 2016, has not yet been allocated to a category: consultations between Tajikistan officials and the CITES Secretariat are still in their early stages while a review of existing CITESrelated legislation and the preparation of draft legislation to fill any gaps identified is needed4.

 Through Resolution Conf.
 11.17 (Rev. CoP18) CITES requires all Parties to report on the annual levels of legal and illegal trade of CITES-listed species.
 For the CITES Annual Report (that refers to legal trade), Parties are requested to submit information on the number and type of permits and certificates granted, the States with which such trade took place, the quantities and types of specimens, and the names of species as included in the three different Appendices.
 CITES Parties must also submit a CITES Annual Illegal Trade Report on all detected violations involving CITES-listed species irrespective of whether any infraction was detected at an international border or elsewhere, for example during inspections at internal markets.
 The Annual Illegal Trade Report is mandatory but not subject to compliance procedures, as opposed to the Annual Report for which Parties may be subject to recommendations to suspend trade if they have not submitted annual reports for three consecutive years without providing adequate justification.
 The deadline for submission of these Annual Reports is 31 October of the following year, e.g., the submission deadline for 2022 reports is 31 October 2023.
-Although Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan have submitted some Annual Reports to CITES, by June 2, 2023 there were still gaps in recent submissions (Table 2).
-For example, in recent years Tajikistan and Uzbekistan had not submitted all their CITES Annual Reports, and by March 15, 2023, both Kazakhstan and Tajikistan were missing all the CITES Annual Illegal Trade Reports (Table 2).
+Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan have submitted Annual Trade Reports to CITES for the years 2017-2023 (Table 2), but some countries have not yet submitted CITES Annual Illegal Trade Reports.

 Submission of CITES Annual Reports by Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan over the last six years.
-Information up to date as of 2 June 2023 (CITES Annual Reports) and 15 March 2023 (CITES Annual Illegal Trade Reports).
+Information up to date as of 8 May 2024 (CITES Annual Reports) and 8 May 2024 (CITES Annual Illegal Trade Reports).

-CITES ANNUAL REPORT5 CITES PARTY ANNUAL REPORTS SUBMITTED OVER THE LAST SIX YEARS ANNUAL REPORTS MISSING OVER THE LAST FIVE YEARS Kazakhstan 2017; 2018; 2019; 2020; 2021; 2022 Kyrgyzstan 2017; 2018; 2019; 2020; 2021; 2022 Tajikistan 2017; 2018; 2019; 2020; 2021; 2022 Uzbekistan 2017; 2018; 2019; 2020; 2021; 2022 CITES ANNUAL ILLEGAL TRADE REPORT 6 Kazakhstan 2020; 2021; 2022 2017; 2018; 2019; Kyrgyzstan 2022 2017; 2018; 2019; 2020; 2021 Tajikistan 2017; 2018; 2019; 2020; 2021; 2022 Uzbekistan 2017; 2018; 2019; 2020 2021; 2022
+CITES ANNUAL REPORT 5 CITES PARTY ANNUAL REPORTS SUBMITTED OVER THE LAST SIX YEARS ANNUAL REPORTS MISSING OVER THE LAST FIVE YEARS Kazakhstan 2017; 2018; 2019; 2020; 2021; 2022 Kyrgyzstan 2017; 2018; 2019; 2020; 2021; 2022 Tajikistan 2017; 2018; 2019; 2020; 2021; 2022 Uzbekistan 2017; 2018; 2019; 2020; 2021; 2022 CITES ANNUAL ILLEGAL TRADE REPORT 6 Kazakhstan 2020; 2021; 2022 2017; 2018; 2019; Kyrgyzstan 2022 2017; 2018; 2019; 2020; 2021 Tajikistan 2017; 2018; 2019; 2020; 2021; 2022 Uzbekistan 2017; 2018; 2019; 2020; 2022 2021